sasukem193/Onchain-Rarity/README.md

 - Rank NFTs based on their rarity scores
 - Suitable for integration into rarity platforms, NFT marketplaces, and similar applications

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions, feature requests, or bug fixes.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+Inspired by the need for on-chain rarity calculations in the NFT space.
+Built with love by Your Name/Organization.

+## Disclaimer

+This software is provided as is and without any warranty, express or implied.
+Use at your own risk.

 ## Installation
 ```bash
 npm install onchain-rarity-calculator